Rasic2/gvasp/README.md

 ## About GVasp

-A quick post-process for resolve or assistant the VASP calculations, which can involve in four kinds of tasks as below:
+A quick post-process for resolve or assistant the VASP calculations, which can involve in many kinds of tasks as below:

 * generate inputs
+* visualize output
 * visualize trajectory
 * plot interface
 * charge related work